-In advising national agencies, the committee attempts to ensure that quality anaesthesia and pain medicine are provided safely to the public.
+In advising national agencies, the committee aims to ensure that quality anaesthesia and pain medicine are provided safely to the public.

-The commmittee's work and objectives are supported by seven full or part-time staff working in the New Zealand National Office in Wellington, including a general manager, communications manager, senior policy adviser, training and education coordinator, finance manager, NZNC administrator and assessments co-ordinator.
+The commmittee's work and objectives are supported by eight full or part-time staff working in the New Zealand National Office in Wellington, including a general manager, communications manager, senior policy adviser, training and education coordinator, accountant, NZNC administrator and assessments co-ordinator.